slackhq/es-query-simple/README.md

 es-query-simple
 ===============

 A tiny command line utility to query elasticsearch.
+"Because `curl` isn't a cli."

 Installation
 -------